JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8023 days**.

-And here is a just a random fact -  **There are at least six universal facial expressions.
-They are: happiness, sadness, disgust, fear, anger and surprise**.
+And here is a just a random fact -  **There is a doggy disco held in Italy every year where owners can dance with their dogs**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)